heydhruvharish/Student-Dropout-Predictor/README.md

-# Student-Dropout-Predicter
+# Student-Dropout-Predictor
 An ML-based analytics solution to identify students at risk of dropping out.
 It analyzes academic  and socioeconomic factors to enable early institutional intervention.

-# Student Dropout Predicter
+# Student Dropout Predictor

 A machine learning web application that predicts whether a student is at risk of dropping out.